General questions about Kasa Smart home products

 Also, when we power on the power appliance, the instantaneous peak power value at this moment would be much higher than the device’s working load.
 So please contact the appliance’s support to check out the maximum power load before connect it to the TP-Link smart plugs.

-A: Currently, all of our smart home products only support WEP and WPA/WPA2 Personal encryptions.
-Thus as long as your campus, hotel, airport, shopping mall or your phone’s Wi-Fi hotspots is compatible with above Wi-Fi bands and encryptions, then the answer is "Yes".
+A: Currently, all of our smart home products only support WEP, WPA, WPA2, WPA/WPA2 Personal mixed encryptions.
+And most of our smart home products only support 2.4G GHz Wi-Fi.
+Thus as long as your campus, hotel, airport, shopping mall or your phone’s Wi-Fi hotspots is compatible with the above Wi-Fi bands and encryptions, then the answer is "Yes".
 Otherwise, the answer is "No".

 Note: Smart home products do support hidden SSIDs.

-Q17: Which Kasa smart device support the offsets feature when scheduling sunrise and sunset?
+Q16: Which Kasa smart device supports the offsets feature when scheduling sunrise and sunset?

-A: The following devices would support offsets feature:
+A: The following devices would support the offsets feature:

 For smart plugs: